psychemedia/island-storynotes/nurseries_of_vice.md

 Isle of Wight — Saturday May 26. — Newport

-At the Borough Petty Sessionslon Monday, before the Mayor and Dr. Wavell—
+At the Borough Petty Sessions on Monday, before the Mayor and Dr. Wavell—

 ...